BayesWatch/pytorch-prunes/README.md

-# Pruning neural networks: is it time to nip it in the bud?
+# A Closer Look at Structured Pruning for Neural Network Compression

 Code used to reproduce experiments in https://arxiv.org/abs/1810.04622.